netguru/ngrvalidator/README.md

 Note difference between sugar syntax and regular validation method:

 ```
-                          validation method has to be invoke always with parentheses (even if do not take any parameter).
+                          validation method has to be invoked always with parentheses (even if do not take any parameter).
                            v
  validate(@"password").is.required()
                        ^